chrisrichardson/git-novice/_episodes/08-collab.md

 to refresh your browser.)
 You should be able to see the new commit made by the Collaborator.

-To download the Collaborator's changes from bitbucket, the Owner now enters:
+To download the Collaborator's changes from GitHub, the Owner now enters:

 ~~~
 $ git pull